vcerqueira/experiments-tsloaders/README.md

-# Time series data loaders
+# Time Series Data Loaders

-a few data loaders for experimenting with time series
+Some data loaders for time series datasets, following a nixtla-based structure.

-some of these are deprecated in favor of the chronos api set by Amazon's team keeping these for future reference
+Most are deprecated in favor of Chronos Huggingface API

-setting datasets into a nixtla-based structure

-wrapping on external sources